Donate

 Forced Outing of Transgender Youth in Schools

 Since 2020, there has been a growing legislative attack on transgender people, and particularly on transgender youth.
 This includes a growing number of bills (and now laws) that explicitly require school staff—and in some cases, any government or public employee—to out transgender youth to their families, often without regard for whether doing so might put the child at risk of harm.
+Importantly, however, these laws vary in their actual requirements, as shown below.
+Click the "Citations & More Information" orange button for more detail.

 United States Map